-Baby Boomers.
-It’s time to talk about this (because your children won’t).
+Baby Boomers, it’s time to talk about this (because your children won’t)

 Mary is a vibrant 70-year-old currently living in her own home.
 She’s recently been considering moving into an apartment in a retirement village, where she can continue to live independently, close to her two sons, Matthew, and Lou.